Wrapping and breaking text

 This might be useful if you want to prevent a large gap appearing if there is just enough space for the string.
 Or, where there is another element that you would not want the break to happen immediately after.

-In the example below I have a checkbox and label.
-I want the label to break should it be too long for the box.
-However, I don't want it to break directly after the checkbox.
+In the example below there is a checkbox and label.
+Let's say, you want the label to break should it be too long for the box.
+However, you don't want it to break directly after the checkbox.

 hyphens property.
 Using a value of

-auto and the browser is free to automatically break words at appropriate hyphenation points, following whatever rules it chooses.
-To have some control over the process use a value of
+auto, the browser is free to automatically break words at appropriate hyphenation points, following whatever rules it chooses.
+To have some control over the process, use a value of

 manual, then insert a hard or soft break character into the string.
 A hard break (